ckadluba/GrpcDemos/README.md

 7. Create SimpleCalc.Client as console app
    Add reference to SharedLib.
-   Install NuGet package Grpc.Core if using that instead of grpc-dotnet Create instance of CalculatorServiceClient and use with GrpcChannel.ForAddress()
+   Install NuGet package Grpc.Core for Google Grpc library if using that instead of Microsoft Grpc Create instance of CalculatorServiceClient and use with GrpcChannel.ForAddress()

 # gRPC and WCF